StarChart-Labs/darkmatter-specification-experiments/README.md

 # Use Case Experiments

-Example use-case for experimenting with various formats for specifying architecture rules
+Example use-case for experimenting with various formats for specifying architecture rules.

+This assumes we want to allow two distinct rule sets: defining what projects may use which other projects, and a more granular set of rules based on package names specifying what classes should use other classes (things like a DB layer not being called directly from a web service, etc)

 A user has the following projects: